← All benchmarks

 LABS — Low-Autocorrelation Binary Sequences

-Hours for an exact solver.
+Hours for a primal-dual solver.
 Seconds for Quicopt.

 What we compare

-LABS is one of the hardest problems in optimization — small to write down, brutal to solve.
-We put Quicopt up against Gurobi, a state-of-the-art exact solver, and ABS2, the best published GPU heuristic.
-Quicopt matches the best known solution quality while reaching it two to four orders of magnitude faster than the exact solver — on ordinary CPU cores, no GPUs.
+LABS is one of the hardest problems in optimization: small to write down, brutal to solve.
+We put Quicopt up against a leading commercial primal-dual solver that can prove optimality, and ABS2, the best published GPU heuristic.
+Quicopt is a primal solver: it finds a feasible sequence but proves nothing about how far it is from optimal.
+Quicopt v0.1 stays two to four orders of magnitude faster than the commercial solver throughout; Quicopt v0.2 spends more of that speed advantage to match the best known solution quality instead.

 Related problem class

 Solution quality (top) and time-to-solution (bottom, log scale) on LABS as a function of the number of binary variables N. The black curve is the proven optimum, known only up to N = 66.
-Quicopt (blue) tracks the best known energy while solving orders of magnitude faster than Gurobi.
+Two Quicopt versions are shown: v0.1 (gray) stays orders of magnitude faster than the commercial solver throughout but drifts away from that curve as N grows; v0.2 (blue) trades some of that speed for solution quality, spending more time to track the proven optimum far more closely.

 Solution quality (top) and time-to-solution (bottom, log scale) on LABS as a function of the number of binary variables N. The black curve is the proven optimum, known only up to N = 66.
-Quicopt (blue) tracks the best known energy while solving orders of magnitude faster than Gurobi.
+Two Quicopt versions are shown: v0.1 (gray) stays orders of magnitude faster than the commercial solver throughout but drifts away from that curve as N grows; v0.2 (blue) trades some of that speed for solution quality, spending more time to track the proven optimum far more closely.

 System setup

 Quicopt: one CPU core per seed (100 single-threaded shots) on a single AMD EPYC (Rome) node.
-Baselines reproduced as published by QOBLIB: Gurobi 11.0.0 on a 32-core AMD EPYC 7542 with a 2 h limit; ABS2 on two NVIDIA A100 (80 GB) GPUs with a 10 min limit.
+Baselines reproduced as published by QOBLIB: a leading commercial solver on a 32-core AMD EPYC 7542 with a 2 h limit; ABS2 on two NVIDIA A100 (80 GB) GPUs with a 10 min limit.

 The problem, in depth

-What makes LABS notoriously hard is the combination of an exponentially large search space (2ᴺ candidate sequences) with a landscape that offers almost no guidance: the good solutions are isolated needles with no gentle slope leading to them, so the usual tricks — following gradients, local tweaks, smart branching — gain little traction.
-The optimal sequence is only proven optimal up to N = 66; a state-of-the-art exact solver, given two hours, can certify the optimum only to about N = 41, with running time growing exponentially beyond that.
+What makes LABS notoriously hard is the combination of an exponentially large search space (2ᴺ candidate sequences) with a landscape that offers almost no guidance: the good solutions are isolated needles with no gentle slope leading to them, so the usual tricks (following gradients, local tweaks, smart branching) gain little traction.
+The optimal sequence is only proven optimal up to N = 66; a state-of-the-art primal-dual solver, given two hours, can certify the optimum only to about N = 41, with running time growing exponentially beyond that.
 LABS is small to state and brutal to solve, which is precisely why it serves as a benchmark for the hardest optimization methods.

 How the benchmark is run

 In the upper panel, lower energy is better; the black curve is the proven optimum (Packebusch & Mertens, known up to N = 66).
-In the lower panel (log scale): TTQ (“Time To Quicopt”) is the time at which Gurobi’s running incumbent first reaches the energy Quicopt finds (its best of 100 seeds); Gurobi runs that never reach it within the 2 h budget are drawn at the limit and marked “2h timeout”.
-TTS is ABS2’s reported time to its own best solution; the blue points are Quicopt’s own time-to-best on 100 cores.
+In the lower panel (log scale): TTQ (“Time To Quicopt”) is the time at which the commercial solver’s running incumbent first reaches the energy Quicopt v0.2 finds (its best of 100 seeds); runs that never reach it within the 2 h budget are drawn at the limit and marked “2h timeout”.
+TTS is ABS2’s reported time to its own best solution; the gray and blue points are Quicopt v0.1’s and v0.2’s own time-to-best on 100 cores, respectively.

 ABS2 (Adaptive Bulk Search 2) is a state-of-the-art GPU heuristic for QUBO problems: a genetic-algorithm global search orchestrates many local searches on the GPUs.
-Applied to the QUBO formulation of LABS it is QOBLIB’s strong heuristic baseline — the like-for-like comparison for another heuristic such as Quicopt — whereas Gurobi is a general-purpose exact (branch-and-bound) solver run as an anytime heuristic.
+Applied to the QUBO formulation of LABS, it is QOBLIB’s strong heuristic baseline (the like-for-like comparison for another heuristic such as Quicopt), whereas the commercial solver is a general-purpose primal-dual (branch-and-bound) solver run as an anytime heuristic.

 The 100-vs-32 core difference cannot explain away the separation: it is a time-to-solution gap of two to four orders of magnitude that grows with N. Parallel branch-and-bound on LABS scales sublinearly, and spreading cores over independent seeds leaves each run bounded by the same 2 h limit.
-Gurobi therefore needs hours to reach the quality Quicopt reaches in seconds, regardless of core count.
+The commercial solver therefore needs hours to reach a quality Quicopt v0.2 reaches orders of magnitude faster, regardless of core count.

 T. Koch et al., Quantum Optimization Benchmarking Library — The Intractable Decathlon, arXiv:2504.03832 (2025). arXiv · QOBLIB dataset